opalmedapps/.github/profile/README.md

   Note: The current Opal database is managed using the Django framework in `opal-admin`.
 [Alembic, Python, MySQL]

 - **opal-rms:** The virtual waiting room to call patients to their appointment, and the staff-facing clinician web dashboard to manage patients with appointments.
+  Also provides web interfaces for the kiosk and TV screens.
   Note: this repository is PHP-based and contains the legacy version of ORMS.
   It is used for maintenance-only development and should not be used to develop any new features or functionality.
 [PHP, JavaScript, AngularJS]